philbuchanan/Accordion-Shortcodes/readme.txt

 * Adds two shortcodes for adding an accordion to your site
 * No default CSS added
 * Only adds JavaScript on pages that use the shortcodes
-* Set the HTML tag for the title element of each item (optional)
+* Set the HTML tag for the title element (optional)
 * Open the first accordion item by default (optional)
 * Open all accordion items by default (optional)
 * Disable auto closing of accordion items (optional)